puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/uploads.md

 1. Name of remote service.
 Valid options are: `"gcp", "azure", "aws"`
 2. URL to the remote service
-3. A base64 encoded API key formatted based on the remote service select in step 1.
+3. A base64 encoded API key formatted based on the remote service selected in step 1.

 An example TOML Collection is below: